-This course aims to provide students with a thorough knowledge of the myriad legal and policy issues involved in space activities, including a review of the UN treaties, principles and regulations, and private international and national space laws and policies.
+This course aims to provide students with a thorough knowledge of the myriad legal issues involved in space activities, including a review of the UN treaties, principles and regulations, and private international and national space laws and policies.
 Activities such as remote sensing, telecommunications and launching activities will be discussed.
-Other topics include the legal status of space objects and astronauts, military uses, use of nuclear power sources, international/regional cooperation in space, space stations, responsibility and liability, dispute settlement, private commercial use of space, including the use of space resources, small satellites and suborbital flights, space insurance, intellectual property rights, environmental issues and more.
+Other topics include the legal status of space objects and astronauts, military uses, use of nuclear power sources, international/regional cooperation in space, space stations, responsibility and liability, dispute settlement, commercialization, space insurance, intellectual property rights, environmental issues and more.
 Though the educational approach is a classic classroom one, due to the high (postgraduate) level of the students and the limited size of the classes the level of interaction is very high.
 Students are actively encouraged to reflect critically on the theoretical issues presented.
 Guest lecturers are invited to highlight specific topics and themes.

 International Institute of Air and Space Law (IIASL)

 Law School, Leiden University

 Postal address: P.O.
 Box 9520, 2300 RA Leiden, Netherlands

 Fax: +31 71 527 7600

 The course will consist of approximately 25 lectures.
 The lecturers make extensive use of interactive teaching, thus encouraging the students to exercise their comprehension and understanding and their verbal techniques.
 The course practical requires students to research and prepare presentations.
 This encourages them to make extensive use of the libraries of Leiden University and other law libraries as well as online research tools.

 Students may also take part in the European rounds of the Manfred Lachs Space Law Moot Court Competition, see the course “Moot court competition” for more information.

 For face-to-face students, the course is assessed by means of an oral presentation, a written paper and a written exam.